puppetlabs/puppet-docs/source/references/glossary.markdown

 ### template

 A **template** is a partial document that is filled in with data from [variables](#variable).
-Puppet can use Embedded Puppet (EPP) or Embedded Ruby (ERB) templates to generate configuration files tailored to an individual system.
+Puppet can use Embedded Puppet (EPP) written in the [Puppet language][], or Embedded Ruby (ERB) templates written in Ruby, to generate configuration files tailored to an individual system.
 For more information, see [Language: Using Templates](/puppet/latest/reference/lang_template.html).

 ### title